RodrigoTomeES/astro-rename/README.md

 - [ ] Include server-side rendering support
 - [ ] Move temporal files to a temporary directory instead of the root of the project
 - [ ] Improve stadistics of file size reduction
+- [ ] Show size of the result files with gzip and brotli

 ## Licence